ourresearch/oadoi-paper1/oa_analysis.md

 -   *green\_only*: The article is Green OA.
 We couldn't find any free copy on the publisher page, but we did find one in a repository.
 Note: this category is for copies that are *only* available in the repository, nowhere else.
 -   *NA*: Processing error of som kind...we'll fix these before publication

 So, about 23% of the DOI-assigned literature is available to read.
-Given that we’re sampling from 65,838,767 total journal articles with a Crossref DOI, that means we can estimate there are *at least* 65838767 \* 0.232 = 15274594 free-to-read articles (15.2 million).
+Given that we’re sampling from 65,838,767 total journal articles with a Crossref DOI, that means we can estimate there are *at least* 65838767 \* 0.232 = 15274594 free-to-read articles (15.2 million) with Crossref DOIs.

 But we know that in recent years OA has been gaining steam, so let's let's look more closely at OA over time.